NishantJ-737/Face-Attendance-System/README.md

 # Face-Attendance-System Made By Nishant Jangid
 """
 Make a new folder named ImagesAttendance or of any other name of your preference in the same directory as your script and store your data images there.
 Make sure to update the directory name in the script.
+Also you'll have to download VS(Visual Studio) 2019 Community Version or the latest availabe if you want.
+While installing that you'll have to check the "Desktop Development With C++" Option and install it.
+Note: This step is a must as the libraries we'll use in this project requires these functionalities and dependencies.

 You'll have to install some libraries and dependencies before running the code:- Opencv = pip install opencv-python